The HELM TW5.0 is a V-shaped and bass-heavy TWS. So far, it is the heaviest low-end driver tuning I have heard from these systems to date.

 The master driver on the TW5.0 is left and not the usual right so do not go looking for the right initially.
 Pair with the left and all will follow smoothly.
 At the time of writing, the TW5.0 cannot connect to multiple devices at the same time so if you like to switch around then you have to disconnect from one source and pair with another.

-HELM was not kidding on the extended reception potential of the TW5.0.
+HELM was not kidding regarding the extended reception potential of the TW5.0.
 I can get further without loss of stability on the TW5.0 compared to any other TWS I have reviewed to date.

 I have this little corner of the kitchen I cannot get into about 10-12 meters away from a Samsung Note 9 without breaking up on all other TWS.
 Not so with the TW5.0.
 I was able to cruise into the kitchen corner without a single signal drop.